backube/volsync/docs/design/restic.rst

 Restore
 -------

-For now, with Scribe, the intention is to only support restoring the latest version of the backed-up data.
+For now, with VolSync, the intention is to only support restoring the latest version of the backed-up data.
 For retrieving previous backups (that are still retained), Restic can be directly run against the repository, using the same information as in the Secret, above.